 To maintain and strengthen MDC’s existing business activities and essential services; and,

-The Board of Directors consists of five individuals: two are appointed by the MDC Board, one is appointed by the Governing Council and two are elected by the Metlakatla membership every three years at the Annual General Meeting.
+The Board of Directors consists of up to five individuals: up to two are appointed by the MDC Board, one is appointed by the Governing Council and two are elected by the Metlakatla membership every three years at the Annual General Meeting.

 The Current Board, elected for a three year term, consists of: Brenda J. Leighton, Alrita Leask, Robert Nelson and Susan Nelson.

 - The Metlakatla Development Corporation (MDC) is an independent business arm of the Governing Council.
 MDC was established in 1989 to oversee the community’s economic initiatives.
 The following is a list of MDC's businesses.